Virtual Dice Roller

 Use the following virtual dice roller to mimic dice that have a different number of faces from the conventional 6-faced die.
 The most common physical dice have 4, 6, 8, 10, 12, and 20 faces respectively, with 6-faced die comprising the majority of dice.
 This virtual dice roller can have any number of faces and can generate random numbers simulating a dice roll based on the number of faces and dice.

 A dice is typically a small, throwable object that has multiple faces (most commonly six) and possible positions that indicate a number (or something else), used for generating random numbers and events.
-They are typically used for tabletop games, which includes a wide variety of games, as well as for gambling.
+They are typically used for tabletop games, which include a wide variety of games, as well as for gambling.
 Examples of tabletop games that involve the use of dice include games like backgammon, Boggle, and Yahtzee, where dice are a central component of the game.
 Some other well-known tabletop games include Monopoly, Risk, Dungeons and Dragons, and Settlers of Catan.
 There are however, numerous others.

 The most commonly used dice shapes are shown in the image, and listed below.